neichin/personalweb/_posts/2016-11-28-Cartopy-shapefile.md

             ax.add_geometries(line.geometry, South(),facecolor='none'
             	, edgecolor='black',linewidth=0.5, zorder=5)
 ```
 ##### Here, the elements of my file cst10_polygon.shp have an attribute called cst10srf which tells me wether the element is part of an ice shelf or not.
 Ice shelf elements are plotted in grey with a black bordure (width of 0.2).
 Land elements will have just a thicker bordure.
-Axes object ax needs to be previously created by defining their projection and extent, The method add_geometries needs the projection the data will be plotted.
-According to the information given by Antarctic Digital Database, we can create my own projection South() extending the Projection class from Cartopy:
+Axes object `ax` needs to be previously created by defining their projection and extent, The method `add_geometries()` needs the projection of the data to be plotted.
+According to the information given by Antarctic Digital Database, we can create my own projection `South()` extending the Projection class from Cartopy:
 ```python
 class South(cartopy.crs.Projection):
     def __init__(self):